Home | Site Map

 I enjoy the quiet of the country and my preference for hobbies springs from that attraction.
 Astronomy has not only been a particular focus of study culminating with this book, it's best done far from city lights and Chicago has a lot of them.
 My other interest, hang gliding, dates from 1977 and is also best done in places far from the city.

 My fascination with astronomy had several false starts but, like an old Harley-Davidson in need of a tune-up, it needed one more kick to get it going.
 My father pointed out a very red Mars when I was about 8 or 9, then I witnessed the 1966 Leonids, spent a year near the equator and saw our neighbor galaxies.
-None of that worked.
+None of that really worked.
 The final kick start was seeing Jupiter through a friend's 8" reflector in '94.
 Wow!
 I had to learn more.

 The photography used in the book since the first edition was graciously provided by Naoyuki Kurita of Tokyo, Japan.
 His website is a terrific resource for everyone.